 Remember to take your shopping list from the envelope.

-Keep plastic bags from previous shopping trips and stronger bags of material if you have, in the car.
+Plastic bags from previous shopping trips and stronger shopping bags of material is handy if kept in the car.
 Keep the bags in a place where you can see them and remember to take them with you.

 It is good if you have a crate or a small shopping cart in the boot of your car to carry all the parcels inside